-The Annex is replaced by the Annex to this Regulation.
+The Annex to Implementing Regulation (EU) No 2016/1800 shall be replaced by the Annex to this Regulation.

 Article 2 Entry into force

 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.